40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/readme.md

 # Active/Passive High Available FortiGate pair Regional Subnet

-## Introduction
+## 1.Introduction
 This Terraform template v0.12x deploys a High Availability pair of FortiGate Next-Generation Firewalls accompanied by the required infrastructure.

-## Deployment Overview
+## 2.Deployment Options

-The Template deploys following components:
-- A **new** Virtual Cloud Network (VCN) with 4 subnets (untrust, trust, hb and mgmt)
-- 2 FortiGate-VM instances with 4 vNICs, each in different AD
-- Required FortiGate configuration to activate A/P cluster using cloud-init (**read note below**)
+One of the options below can be picked to deploy FortiGate A/P HA solution in OCI platform:
+- [Existing VCN](/Existing-VCN) (VCN, subnets and IGW should be created already)
+- [New VCN](/New-VCN) (template creates all required components including a new VCN)

-An additional OCI configuration for the OCI Fabric connector using IAM roles.</br>
+An additional OCI configuration is required for the OCI SDN-Connector using IAM roles (see documentation [configuring SDN connector](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.0/oci-administration-guide/442167/sdn-connector-integration-with-oci))</br>

-**_Note_**: Region, Subnet & FG version can be modified.
+**_Note_**: Variables (region, CIDRs) can be modified.

+FortiGate-VMs will be provisioned with following vNICs:</br>
 **port1**: Management (used for SDN connector API call)</br>
 **port2**: External (untrust, Internet facing)</br>
 **port3**: Internal (trust, internal communication towards LPG/DRG to other VCNs)</br>
 **port4**: HeartBeat (hb, used for cluster sync)</br>

+## 3.Topology Diagram
 <img width="665" alt="Screen Shot 2021-10-05 at 12 20 17 PM" src="https://user-images.githubusercontent.com/64405031/135986810-68a958e5-6817-4c79-93f2-6566d34dc5a0.png">

 <img width="664" alt="Screen Shot 2021-10-05 at 12 20 08 PM" src="https://user-images.githubusercontent.com/64405031/135986825-522a699c-2eec-4fe7-8f20-24f48c5a5ccd.png">